Our Work

 INARA

-INARA’s vision is a world where no child impacted by conflict is left untreated.
-INARA, a 501(c)(3) registered charity, was founded in 2015 by Arwa Damon, CNN’s Senior International Correspondent, after she spent more than a decade witnessing wounded children in warzones fall through the gaps and unable to access the medical care that they needed.
-INARA has operations in Beirut, Lebanon and Gaziantep, Turkey and has three programs: medical, mental health, and rapid response.
-INARA gives injured conflict-impacted children access to life-altering medical care, provides case management services, mental health support, and fully covers and finances beneficiaries’ medical treatment until they are fully healed from their injuries.
+INARA’s vision is a world where every child has the agency to create a dignified life.
+Committed to its vision, INARA takes on the mission of filling in the gaps in access to life-altering services for children in communities impacted by human-induced and natural disasters.
+INARA, a 501(c)(3) registered charity, was founded in 2015 by Arwa Damon, CNN’s Senior International Correspondent, after spending more than a decade witnessing wounded children in warzones fall through the gaps, unable to access the medical care that they needed.
+INARA has operations in Lebanon, Turkey, Gaza, Ukraine, and Afghanistan.
+INARA’s holistic approach to the treatment of impacted children is at the core of their medical treatment program, mental health program, and family interventions.
+This is in addition to the Rapid Response Program activated in emergencies and crises.
+Besides offering access to needed medical care, INARA provides impacted children with case management services, mental health support, and full coverage of beneficiaries’ medical treatment until they are fully healed.

 The Quincy Institute